How To Collect Engagement Data and Improve Customer Engagement in SaaS [Best Tools Included]

 Engagement data is composed of many points of product usage collected at different stages of the user journey.
 Among these are the unique/repeated number of interactions with a particular feature over time, the time to get value or to reach the activation point, etc.

-The engagement data tells you how often, when, and with what features users engage.
+Leveraging such data for customer engagement analytics gives you insights into how often, when, and with what features users engage.

 Why do you need customer engagement data?